Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 3

 Heat vs. Knicks Betting Trends

-- The Knicks put up 116 points per game (11th in league) while giving up 113.1 per contest (12th in NBA).
-They have a +240 scoring differential and outscore opponents by 2.9 points per game.

-- The two teams combine to score 225.5 points per game, 16.5 more points than this matchup's total.
+- These two teams score a combined 225.5 points per game, 16 more points than this matchup's point total.

-- These two teams allow a combined 222.9 points per game, 13.9 more points than this contest's total.
+- These teams give up a combined 222.9 points per game, 13.4 more points than this matchup's over/under.

 - Miami has covered 30 times in 82 matchups with a spread this season.

-- New York has compiled a 45-36-1 ATS record so far this year.
+- New York has put together a 45-36-1 ATS record so far this year.

 Heat Player Props